N3R4i/MKB2Controller/README.md

  * Supports both XInput and DirectInput virtual controllers.
 High precision mouse to analogue stick conversion with scalable sensitivity, optional deadzone compensation, mouse acceleration.
 Mouse/movement keys can be assigned to either stick.
 Inverted axis option.
 Main keybinds can be saved into separate profiles.
 Walk modifier key (both hold and toggle modes).
  * **BloodBorne Bonus Buttons [B<sup>4</sup>]** - Extra hotkeys specifically for Bloodborne.
 These hotkeys require the [Jump on L3 mod](https://www.nexusmods.com/bloodborne/mods/156?tab=description) to function properly.

+## Known Issues
+* In shadPS4 Bloodborne, sometimes the camera starts stuttering periodically (roughly once every second).
+* Also in shadPS4 Bloodborne, there's a slight but constant camera stutter.
+* Workaround: this sounds very bizzare, but letting Yuzu run in the background eliminates both of these stutters ?WTF?
+Also, as a result, none of these issues happen in Yuzu.

 ## Settings Overview
 * **General**
   * Output Mode - Choose between XInput and DirectInput